Osama-Sultan189/Osama-Sultan/README.md

-# Hi Osama there! 👋
+# Hi Osama here! 👋
 ### 🚀 About Me
  - 👋 I’m Osama Sultan.
 I am Pursuing my Bachelors in Software Engineering and will graduate in 2023(IA).
- - 👀 I’m interested in Programming, gaming and database.
+ - 👀 I’m interested in Programming, problem solving and database.
  - 🔭 I’m currently working on Web Development (C#) and React JS.
 I have a grip on C++.
- - 🌱 I’m currently learning WebDevelopment.
+ - 🌱 I’m currently learning WebDevelopment using React JS.
  - 👯 I’m looking to collaborate on web Projects.
  - 💬 Ask me about anything!